reediculous456/dayjs-business-days/README.md

 - Calculate difference between dates in Business Days
 - Get Next/Prev Business Day
 - Get all Business Days/Weeks in a Month
+- Get the last Business Day of a month
 - Based off of [moment-business-days](https://www.npmjs.com/package/moment-business-days)
+- Forked from [dayjs-business-days](https://www.npmjs.com/package/dayjs-business-days) and converted to TypeScript

 ## Current CI/CD Status